maczokni/crimemapping_textbook_bookdown/docs/08-week8.md

 ## Fitting a simple regression model

-In order to draw a regression line we need to know two things:
+In order to draw a regression line (or in fact any line in a Cartesian coordinate system) we need to know two things:

-(1) We need to know where the line begins, what is the value of Y (our dependent variable) when X (our independent variable) is 0, so that we have a point from which to start drawing the line.
+1) We need to know where the line begins, what is the value of Y (our dependent variable) when X (our independent variable) is 0, so that we have a point from which to start drawing the line.
 The technical name for this point is the **intercept**.
-(2) And we need to know what is the **slope** of that line, that is, how inclined the line is, the angle of the line.
+2) And we need to know what is the **slope** of that line, that is, how inclined the line is, the angle of the line.

-If you recall from elementary algebra (and you may not), the equation for any straight line is: y = mx + b
+If you recall from elementary algebra (and you may not), the equation for any straight line is:
+ `y = mx + b`

-In statistics we use a slightly different notation, although the equation remains the same: y = b0 + b1x
+In statistics we use a slightly different notation, although the equation remains the same:
+`y = b_0 + b_1x`

 We need the origin of the line (b0) and the slope of the line (b1).
 How does R get the intercept and the slope for the green line?
 How does R know where to draw this line?
 We need to estimate these **parameters** (or **coefficients**) from the data.
 How?
 We don't have the time to get into these more mathematical details now.
 You should study the [required reading](http://link.springer.com/chapter/10.1007/978-1-4614-7138-7_3) to understand this (*required means it is required, it is not optional*)[^2].
 For now, suffice to say that for linear regression modes like the one we cover here, when drawing the line, R tries to minimise the distance from every point in the scatterplot to the regression line using a method called **least squares estimation**.